TOMToolkit/tomtoolkit.github.io/docs/index.md

 [Building a TOM Alert Broker](/docs/create_broker) - Learn how to build an Alert Broker module to add new sources of targets to your TOM.

+[Running Custom Code Hooks](/docs/custom_code) - Learn how to run your own scripts when certain actions happen within your TOM (for example, an observation completes).

 ## Frequently Asked Questions